 A lot’s happened since the last scan.
 Dad had showed me his latest: there are several large tumours in his spine, pelvis, legs, shoulders, ribs and, now, in his skull.
 The tumours come up white on the screen.
 “I’m lit up like a Christmas tree,” Dad jokes but the pain, particularly from the tumours in his spine, sometimes makes him cry.

-And he has, very suddenly, lost all his strength and is so weak he can’t flick a lighter or even click a ballpoint pen.
+And he has, very suddenly, lost all his strength and is so weak he can’t flick a lighter for his pipe or even click a ballpoint pen.
 A blood test revealed why.
 His haemoglobin count was very low, the blood-producing tissues of the bone marrow have been replaced by cancer.
 His white cell count is almost nil.
 An ambulance rushed him to Auckland Hospital where he was hooked up for an all-day blood transfusion.

 That was yesterday, and now he’s back home and I’m sitting beside his bed regaling him with fictional tales about my not-nearly-finished thesis and wondering why the blood transfusion hasn’t picked him up, why he just lies there on his stomach, his head turned towards me, and doesn’t speak.